-BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Behavioural Change
+BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 by Manuela González-González3,4, Soufiane Belharbi1, Muhammad Osama Zeeshan1, Masoumeh Sharafi1, Muhammad Haseeb Aslam1, Alessandro Lameiras Koerich2, Marco Pedersoli1, Simon L. Bacon3,4, Eric Granger1